karolcymerys/udacity-capstone-project/README.md

 Deployment script is located in `start.sh`.

 Before starting, keep in mind that running that script might charge you from using AWS Services, so please use this script carefully.
-The author is not responsible for the use of this code and the costs incurred.
+Author is not responsible for use of this code and the costs incurred.

 1. Fill in environmental variables in `env_vars`:
 ```